James C. Liao

+Liao is an elected member of the National Academy of Sciences, the National Academy of Engineering, and the National Academy of Inventors.
 He is best known for his work in metabolic engineering, synthetic biology, and bioenergy.
-Liao has been recognized for the biosynthesis and production of higher alcohols such as isobutanol from sugars, cellulose, waste protein, or carbon dioxide.
+Liao has been recognized for his research in the biosynthesis and production of higher alcohols such as isobutanol from sugars, cellulose, waste protein, or carbon dioxide.